These questions are based on queries that members have sent to our ethics advisor and a summary of the responses.

 https://www.gov.uk/government/publications/medical-devices-software-applications-apps

-There is no regulatory requirement to report AE/PC/SRSs potentially associated with medical devices if the certificate of conformity holder is not the sponsor of the market research, in the same way that there is no requirement to report AE/PC/SRSs potentially associated with medicinal products if the marketing authorisation holder is not the sponsor of the market research.
+There is no regulatory requirement to report AE/PC/SRSs potentially associated with medical devices if the certificate of conformity holder is not commissioning the market research, in the same way that there is no requirement to report AE/PC/SRSs potentially associated with medicinal products if the marketing authorisation holder is not commissioning the market research.

-In the event there is a safety data exchange agreement between the drug MAH and device Certificate of Conformity Holder (even if only one of these parties is the sponsor of the market research) this should be clearly explained to all the partners in the market research chain and the agreement put into practice.
+In the event there is a safety data exchange agreement between the drug MAH and device Certificate of Conformity Holder (even if only one of these parties is commissioning the market research) this should be clearly explained to all the partners in the market research chain and the agreement put into practice.

-AE/PC/SRS reporting requirements (during market research) do not apply to licensed products when the sponsor of the market research is not the certificate of conformity holder (or the marketing authorisation holder).
-So in this case the reporting requirements would not apply to any AEs/PCs/SRSs potentially related to the device, because the sponsor of the MR is not the certificate of conformity holder for the device (although of course any AEs/PCs/SRSs potentially related to the drug would need to be reported in the usual way).
+AE/PC/SRS reporting requirements (during market research) do not apply to licensed products when the company commissioning the market research is not the certificate of conformity holder (or the marketing authorisation holder).
+So in this case the reporting requirements would not apply to any AEs/PCs/SRSs potentially related to the device, because the company commissioning the MR is not the certificate of conformity holder for the device (although of course any AEs/PCs/SRSs potentially related to the drug would need to be reported in the usual way).

 The current guidance also excludes the following from the scope of the guidelines (see section 1.3 on page 2):